In the 2016 elections, the predictions of the opinion polls did not come true: can you trust them this time

 In polls released in early June, Joe Biden was 12% ahead of the incumbent.
 But in three months, Donald Trump was able to close the gap.

 Biden is now just 7% ahead of Trump, according to a recent USA Today / Suffolk University joint poll.
 Now 50% of respondents are ready to vote for Biden, and 43% for Trump.
 At the same time, another 7% of respondents have not yet decided.
-From the experience of 2016, it is known that this group of people can have a great influence on the voting results.
+It is known from the experience of 2016 that this group of people can have a great influence on the voting results.

 Particular attention is now being drawn to the so-called wavering states.
 Historically, neither Democrats nor Republicans have a clear majority in these states.
 In Arizona, one of the swing states with 11 electoral votes, Joe Biden is now more than three percentage points ahead of Donald Trump.